tommalt/jobqueue/README.txt

-A simple implementation of a job queue stack in C
+A simple implementation of a job queue in C

 main.c shows example usage.